Relaxing Your Eyes

 - If your workplace is air conditioned or centrally heated, try to keep it well ventilated.
 Drink plenty of water and, if you can't open a window, place a bowl of water nearby.

-- Keep some moisture-replenishing Optrex ActiMist™ Eye Spray in your desk, car, etc and use it regularly.
+- Keep some Optrex ActiMist™ Eye Sprays in your desk, car, etc and use it when needed.

 To start with, sit comfortably with your head straight and your shoulders relaxed.

-Look up to the centre of your forehead, then down to the tip of your nose.
+Look up at the centre of your forehead, then down to the tip of your nose.
 Repeat slowly four times.

 Look as far as you can to the left, then as far as you can to the right.
 Repeat.